-Business Zones (excluding Southbrook DCA) - For these lots, the contribution is payable when each new lot is created, a contribution equal to the residential zone contribution will be charged, this is known as the district roading development contribution.
+Business Zones (excluding Southbrook DCA):

+For these lots, the contribution is payable when each new lot is created, a contribution equal to the residential zone contribution will be charged, this is known as the district roading development contribution.

-Circumstances for refunds or reductions for roading contributions - In the event that planned transport network upgrades, or alternative upgrades, are not undertaken within a reasonable timeframe, DCs will be refunded, after allowing for the costs of investigating the upgrade options and associated administrative costs.
+Circumstances for refunds or reductions for roading contributions:

+In the event that planned transport network upgrades, or alternative upgrades, are not undertaken within a reasonable timeframe, Development contributions will be refunded, after allowing for the costs of investigating the upgrade options and associated administrative costs.

-Other than as detailed above, there will be no postponement of payments, reductions or remission of payments.4.5 Community infrastructure DCs.
+Other than as detailed above, there will be no postponement of payments, reductions or remission of payments.

-4.5 Community infrastructure development contributions
+4.5 Community infrastructure Development Contributions